chc4/tinycov/README.md

 And then remove `COVERAGE=1` to see how much faster it is without the instrumentation.

 Run it on statically linked executables, or else you probably are missing most of the program due to TinyCOV missing the dynamic linker jumping to `_start`.

+# TODO

+In no particular order,

+- [ ] DYNJUMP instrumentation
+    - [ ] JIT
+- [ ] JIT DYNCALL instrumentation instead of using Capstone in the steadystate
+    - [ ] Setup FS/GS so the JIT code can write to the coverage map
+- [ ] Coverage trace export
+    - [ ] Symbolizing coverage items
+    - [ ] DragonDance coverage export
+- [ ] Forkserv based fuzzing harness
+    - [ ] Re-integrate child coverage hooks back into the fork parent
+    - [ ] Child resetting based on hardware PTE dirty bits
+    - [ ] Eager CoW breaking for hot pages
+- [ ] Cmpcov mode for magic byte collection in the trampoline code
+- [ ] LibAFL fuzzing provider
+- [ ] Saturated edge unhooking
+    - If we see both exits from a block, we can uninstall the coverage hook from it since it can't contribute new edges to later runs